ShamylZakariya/MrDoodle/android/MrDoodle/NOTES.md

 #Currently

-- TwoFingerTapListener maybe getting wrong tap count?
 - consider discarding touches that begin at screen edge! this will avoid issues with dragging up the navbar

-- DoodleShareActivity has a TODO about threading.
-May want to look into it.

 #UX